-Secondary access methods are used in combination with operator classes that describe when an access method can be used in a query and how to perform the index operations, such as scanning and updating.
+Secondary access methods are used in combination with operator classes, which describe when an access method can be used in a query and how to perform the index operations, such as scanning and updating.
 Operator classes are a way of specifying the routines that play particular roles in access-method operations.
-Operator classes are described in more detail in the section "About Operator Classes" on page 1-10.
+Operator classes are described in "About operator classes" on page 1-9.

-Dynamic Server provides two secondary access methods:
+Informix provides two secondary access methods:

-- B-tree, which stands for balanced tree.
-B-tree is the default secondary access method for ordered data values. - R-tree, which stands for range tree.
+• B-tree, which stands for balanced tree.
+B-tree is the default secondary access method for ordered data values.

+• R-tree, which stands for range tree.
 R-tree is an access method for multidimensional (spatial) and interval data.